kyma-project/community/capabilities/console-microfrontends.md

 * Extensibility & Modularity

-    * Use [Luigi orchestration framework](https://github.com/kyma-project/luigi) as UI extension mechanism to ease customization
+    * Use [Luigi orchestration framework](https://github.com/kyma-project/luigi) as UI extension mechanism to ease customization.
     * Compose user interfaces from modular and highly reusable UI components
     * Ensure consistent and correct usage of microfrontend-hosting